 Food comas are mostly about how much you eat, but what you eat matters too.

-For context, macronutrients like protein, carbs, and fat themselves don’t cause food comas.
+For the record, macronutrients like protein, carbs, and fat themselves don’t cause food comas.
 It’s imbalances and high volumes that knock you out.

 Meal time can trigger certain hormones that induce food comas.
 Take tryptophan, for example.
 Tryptophan is an amino acid that produces serotonin: a hormone that makes you feel more relaxed and fall asleep.